karmek-k/karmek-k/README.md

 - backend: Express.js / Django / Symfony
 - frontend: React
-- game: LibGDX (I'm not used to game dev, but this one is pretty comfy)
+- game: libGDX (I'm not used to game dev, but this one is pretty comfy)

 ## Contact